JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Snakebird](https://store.steampowered.com/app/357300/Snakebird/) by Noumenon Games
 The most well-known of the snake puzzle games, and for good reason.
 The mechanics are deep and intriguing, and the game is well polished, with good levels and some of the best graphics of any 2D puzzle game.
 The main novelty is combining snake movement with gravity, and it also has growth by eating fruit, pushing blocks of different shapes, and the ability to individually control multiple snakebirds.
 My favorite trailer/video of Snakebird is [this one](https://www.youtube.com/watch?v=77d9xVIsoHc) (warning obscene language), which might be funniest if you watch after playing a few levels first.
 There is also an in-depth [article](http://www.electrondance.com/tail-meets-head/) by ElectronDance about his experience playing through Snakebird.
 Snakebird has great puzzles that reward planning ahead, and visualizing the shapes you will need to make in order to solve them.
 Its difficulty catches some by surprise, as the visuals look playful and benign.
-It’s not the hardest of the games here but it’s one of the harder ones.
+It’s not the hardest of the games here but it’s harder than average.
 Overall it gets a very high recommendation!
 The creation of the game is discussed by its developers [here](http://noumenongames.com/snakebird-development-images-and-history/)

 Snakebird has inspired several other entires on this list, including a sequel, a number of fan-made level editors, and a couple of spinoffs in PuzzleScript, and I will describe each of those below.
 One amusing new addition that won't have its own entry is a [Snakebird level](https://twitter.com/hopotion/status/1304106303393009671) done in [Baba is You](https://hempuli.com/baba/)!